Fox Island Gallery

 Permanent Collection - Showing July 1st - August 31st.

-George Van Hook was born and raised in Abington, Pennsylvania, a northern suburb of Philadelphia.
-He began painting very early and was able to participate in the vibrant artistic culture of the region.
-The family owned a farm in Bucks County, home of the Pennsylvania impressionists, and he became heavily influenced by their fine academic training coupled with a love of the prosaic landscape.
-Another early local influence was the “Brandywine Tradition”, the illustrative work of Howard Pyle and the generations of Wyeths.
-This was further enhanced by a close association with coastal Maine.
-George has spent many summers painting in the mid-coast area of Rockland and Rockport Harbor, and on North Haven Island where his wife’s family owned property adjacent to the famous Boston artist Frank Benson.
+George Van Hook, a talented artist known for his landscape art, was born and raised in Abington, Pennsylvania, a northern suburb of Philadelphia.
+He began painting very early and immersed himself in the vibrant artistic culture of the region.
+The family owned a farm in Bucks County, home to the Pennsylvania impressionists, greatly influencing his fine academic training and love for the prosaic landscape.
+Another significant early influence was the “Brandywine Tradition,” notably the illustrative work of Howard Pyle and the generations of Wyeths.
+This artistic journey was further enriched by his close association with coastal Maine, where George spent many summers painting in the mid-coast area of Rockland and Rockport Harbor, and on North Haven Island, where his wife’s family owned property adjacent to the famous Boston artist Frank Benson.

-Van Hook’s love of the European tradition also began early.
-He spent two summers during high school filmmaking throughout France and England.
-This allowed him to visit many of the great museums, and further increase his commitment to become a professional artist.
-Following college, he left for Paris and spent nearly a year copying paintings at the Louvre and traveling through France, Italy and Holland making numerous paintings en plein air.
-He returned to California, where he continued painting the landscape the figure outdoors.
+George Van Hook's passion for the European tradition also began early.
+He spent two summers during high school filmmaking throughout France and England, visiting many great museums and solidifying his commitment to becoming a professional artist.
+After college, he headed to Paris, where he spent nearly a year copying paintings at the Louvre and traveling through France, Italy, and Holland, creating numerous Plein Air paintings.
+Upon returning to California, he continued to explore the landscape and figure outdoors.

-After marriage and the start of a family, George returned to the East Coast, eventually settling in Cambridge, NY, a beautiful nineteenth century village in the Battenkill River Valley.
-He has painted the Battenkill River in New York and Vermont for 28 years, capturing the beauty of the fall colors, winter snowbanks, spring pastels and rich greens of lushly vegetated riverbanks, oxbows, shaded glens, bathers and fly fisherfolk.
-His works are in many prominent fly fishing collections connected with the nearby American Museum of Fly Fishing in Manchester, VT.
+After marriage and starting a family, George returned to the East Coast, eventually settling in Cambridge, NY, a beautiful nineteenth-century village in the Battenkill River Valley.
+For 28 years, he has painted the Battenkill River in New York and Vermont, capturing the beauty of fall colors, winter snowbanks, spring pastels, and the rich greens of lushly vegetated riverbanks, oxbows, shaded glens, bathers, and fly fisherfolk.
+His works are part of many prominent fly fishing collections associated with the nearby American Museum of Fly Fishing in Manchester, VT.

-Van Hook thinks of his paintings as primarily a visual response to the selected environment, be it landscape, figure or still life.
-“I want the color to be beautiful and the drawing firm and secure”, he says.
-The paintings are a marriage of external and internal forces – what emerges on the canvas should be a reflection of both the beauty of the world and the artist’s most inner response.
+Van Hook views his paintings as primarily a visual response to the selected environment, whether landscape, figure, or still life.
+"I want the color to be beautiful and the drawing firm and secure," he says.
+The paintings represent a marriage of external and internal forces – what emerges on the canvas should reflect both the beauty of the world and the artist’s most inner response.

-Van Hook, a nationally recognized artist has won numerous Plein Air competitions and awards from around the country for his oils and watercolors.
+As a nationally recognized artist, George Van Hook has won numerous Plein Air competitions and awards across the country for his exceptional oils and watercolors.

 Powered by